ribaban-DAW/mongo-exporter/README.en.md

 # mongo-exporter

 This project consists in a Metric Collection System for a database to monitor the data.
-It's developped as part of my first year internship in [iAR Soft](https://www.iar-soft.com/).
+It's developed as part of my first year internship in [iAR Soft](https://www.iar-soft.com/).

 # API Endpoints